BiomedSciAI/fuse-drug/fusedrug/data/tokenizer/modulartokenizer/README.md

 * run the `add_tokenizer_to_multi_tokenizer.py` script

 ## Extended tokenizer
-The default tokenizer has the hightst token ID set to 5000.
-This leaves plenty of free space to add tokenizers, heavy memory useage.
+The default tokenizer has the hights token ID set to 5000.
+This leaves plenty of free space to add tokenizers, heavy memory usage.
-The human genes taxonony we use includs about 24000 genes, and will clearly not fit inside the 5k space.
+The human genes taxonomy we use includes at least about 24000 genes, and will clearly not fit inside the 5k space.
-For the time beeing, the gene taxonomy is only used by the BMFM-targets team.
-For this usecase, we extended to tokenizer to 35000 id's by adding the genes from id 5000 and on.
+For the time being, the gene taxonomy is only used by the BMFM-targets team.
+For this use case, we extended to tokenizer to 35000 id's by adding the genes from id 5000 and on.
 This allows for an "all but genes" tokenizer which is small, while the extended tokenizer is kept consistent.
 To maintain this, one need to place all special-tokens from the extended tokenizers (for now, only GENE) in the [special-tokens.py] file, and update both the [bmfm_modular_tokenizer] and the [bmfm_extended_modular_tokenizer] when new spacial tokens are added.